John Gerard Noonan: Bishop of Orlando

 On October 23, 2010, Benedict XVI appointed Noonan as the fifth bishop of Orlando.
 He was installed at the Basilica of Mary, Queen of the Universe in Orlando on December 16, 2010.
 On August 13, 2014, an Orlando man filed a lawsuit against Noonan and the diocese.
-The plaintiff claimed to have been sexually assaulted when he was an altar boy in Sanford, Florida by Reverend William Authenrieth between 1976 and 1978.
+The plaintiff claimed to have been sexually assaulted when he was an altar boy in Sanford by William Authenrieth between 1976 and 1978.
 On June 15, 2017, Noonan attended a memorial service at St. James Cathedral in Orlando for the victims of the 2016 Pulse nightclub shooting in that city.
 He made these remarks:

 "We need to walk with and accompany everybody — there is no exception, We treat everybody with dignity because they are made in the image and likeness of God and that's what it's all about."

-On August 30, 2018, Noonan removed Reverend David Gillis, parochial administrator of the Our Savior Parish in Cocoa Beach, Florida.
+On August 30, 2018, Noonan removed David Gillis, parochial administrator of the Our Savior Parish in Cocoa Beach.
 Gillis had been accused in a Pennsylvania investigation of sexual abuse of a minor years earlier.